Eastern Michigan University

-EMU is one of the eight research universities in the State of Michigan and is classified among "R2: Doctoral Universities – High research activity".
+EMU is one of the eight research universities in the state of Michigan and is classified among "R2: Doctoral Universities – High research activity".
 It is governed by an eight-member board of regents whose members are appointed by the governor of Michigan and confirmed by the Michigan Senate for eight-year terms.

-The university comprises eight colleges and schools: College of Arts and Sciences, College of Business, College of Education, College of Health and Human Services, College of Technology, the School of Music & Dance, an Honors College, and a Graduate School.
-The university's site is composed of an academic and athletic campus spread across 800 acre, with over 120 buildings.
-EMU has a total enrollment of more than 15,000 students.
+The university comprises eight colleges and schools: College of Arts and Sciences, College of Business, College of Education, College of Health and Human Services, GameAbove College of Engineering and Technology, School of Music & Dance, the Honors College, and the Graduate School.
+The university is composed of an academic and athletic campus spread across 800 acre, with over 120 buildings.
+As of 2023, EMU's total enrollment is over 13,000 students.
+EMU has experienced a steady yearly decrease in total fall enrollment; in the fall of 1990, total enrollment was 25,954 students.

-Since 1991 Eastern Michigan athletes have been known as "Eagles" and the school mascot, Swoop, was officially adopted by the university three years later.
-The university's student-athletes compete as the Eastern Michigan Eagles in the NCAA Division I Mid-American Conference.
+In 1991, Eastern Michigan's athletic teams started competing as the Eastern Michigan Eagles and the school mascot, Swoop, was officially adopted by the university three years later in 1994.
+The Eagles compete in the NCAA Division I Mid-American Conference.
+EMU Athletics utilizes Rynearson Stadium for its football games, Oestrike Stadium for its baseball games, and the multipurpose George Gervin GameAbove Center for its basketball games.